Partners in Crime (Doctor Who): Critical reception

 The episode received several negative reviews.
 Andrew Billen, writing for The Times, lamented that Davies had "forgotten that Doctor Who's main task is to send children scuttling behind sofas while entertaining their fathers with the odd philosophical idea, the occasional classical reference, a joke or two they would probably not wish to explain and a wee bit of space totty".
 Billen also criticised the writing and acting, but commended Tate for a "toned down performance".
 Alan Stanley Blair of SyFy Portal summarised it as "a runaway Saturday morning cartoon in desperate need to a solid story".
 Blair found flaws with the comedy and the music in the episode, but was impressed with Tate's acting and Piper's cameo.
 Kevin O'Sullivan of the Sunday Mirror criticised Tate and Tennant for overacting, and had concerns about the writing: "It didn't exactly ooze tension.
 All we got in the way of terrifying space enemies was Sarah Lancashire hamming it up as an intergalactic super nanny, a couple of security guards with guns and lots of cute little fat babies."
 Ian Hyland of News of the World criticised the child-friendly storyline, comparing it to "the back of a fag packet".
 He also criticised Tennant for appearing "jaded" and Tate for "still shouting".

+Reviewing in 2022, Mark Braxton for Radio Times described the return of Tate as a "casting coup", and opined that Donna and the Doctor paired better than previous matchups in the series.
+Graphics-wise, Braxton noted that the CGI used for the Adipose had not aged well, but that the graphics work for the spaceship was done better.
+He also positively review the portrayal of Miss Foster, and praised Davies' use of sadness in the episode.
+Christina Orlando, writing for Tor.com in 2022, also praised the chemistry between the Doctor and Donna, referring to the episode as "the perfect episode of Doctor Who".